dwang862/twitter_coronavirus/README.md

 and so if you delay working on this homework, you will have some very heavy work loads ahead of you.

+## Explanation and Results - Daniel Wang

+**Approach**

+In this assignment, we use the MapReduce procedure to analyze tweets about the Covid-19 pandemic.
+Given a partitioned dataset, we modify a mapping program to track hashtags on language and country levels.
+Then, we combine the results into a single file for each language and country datasets using the reduce program.
+Finally, we use the visualize file to count how many hashtags were used for Covid-19 related words.

+**Observations**
+The hashtags that include words similar to, or related to, covid and coronavirus were used the most in different countries.
+Compared to the hashtags with words like flu, virus, and the symptoms of covid, the words that referenced covid or corona were used far more on Twitter.
+With most Twitter users in the US, it also makes sense that, for most tweets, languages are in English as well.
+Observing the tweets in Japanese, Korean, and Chinese still yield interesting observations.
+Hashtags in Japan were used for more than the covid hashtags in China and Korea.
+For the hashtag in Chinese, the country most tweeted wasn't in China, but in Yemen.
+This actually makes sense because Twitter is banned in China.

 **Learning Objectives:**

 1. work with large scale datasets